Novgorod/LANC-USB-GUI/README.md

 ### Usage

-Run the .vi or the compiled executable with the Arduino connected to the PC and the LANC device.
+Run the .vi or the compiled executable with the Arduino connected to the PC and the (active) LANC device.
 Select the Arduino's COM port in the prompt at startup and click Ok.
 Once the GUI is connected and showing the camera status, you can send commands with the buttons, from the drop-down menu or as manual hexadecimal input.
+Note that the forward/rewind buttons can be used for forward/backward seek when held down during playback.